ibm-cloud-docs/solution-tutorials/image-classification-code-engine.hidden.md

 ### Deploy a backend application and test the connection

-1. To deploy a new backend application to store your images into cloud object storage, run this command
+1. To deploy a new backend application to store your images into {{site.data.keyword.cos_full_notm}}, run this command
    ```sh
    ibmcloud code-engine application create --name backend \
    --image ibmcom/backend --cluster-local